A Muslim millennial was elected the country’s first out nonbinary lawmaker — in Oklahoma

 Elliot Imse, the group’s communications director, said that Turner’s win was one of several on Tuesday to break the “rainbow ceiling.”
 Voters in New York elected the first two gay Black men to Congress, while Sarah McBride in Delaware became the country’s first transgender state senator.

-But Turner won in the Bible Belt, far from the progressive, coastal metropolises that have generally delivered groundbreaking firsts in LGBTQ politics.
+But Turner won in the Bible Belt, far from the liberal, coastal metropolises that have generally delivered groundbreaking firsts in LGBTQ politics.

 “Having our first nonbinary state legislator is in itself an enormous win for the community, but it’s especially so given that it is happening in Oklahoma, of all states,” Imse told The Post in an interview.
 “Having any LGBTQ person elected there is really exciting.”